 My husband and I have been craving Crock Pot Salisbury Steak.
 My Uncle used to make a skillet version of this for us when I was a kid but he always called them simply “Smothered hamburgers.”
 I suspect that had he called them “Salisbury Steaks,” we probably would have wrinkled our noses at him.

 I always really admired my Uncle and I remember admiring that he knew how to cook.
-It wasn’t really the norm back then, for the husband or father to make the family meals and like my own family working arrangement now, he worked early mornings to mid-afternoons and my Aunt worked second shift.
+It wasn’t really the norm back then, for the husband or father to make the family meals and like my own family working arrangement now, he worked early mornings to mid-afternoon and my Aunt worked second shift.
 So as my Aunt headed to work for the night, the kids would be getting home from school.
 My Uncle would help with homework and then make a homemade meal.
-On the nights my uncle babysat me, I always secretly hoped his smothered hamburgers were in the oven for dinner when I got off the school bus. 🙂
+On the nights my uncle babysat me, I always secretly hoped his smothered hamburgers were in the oven for dinner when I got off the school bus. :)

-As a teenager, when it became my chore to get the family meal started for my Mom and Dad before they got home from work, this was one the first dishes I learned to cook.
+As a teenager, when it became my chore to get the family meal started for my Mom and Dad before they got home from work, this was one of the first dishes I learned to cook.
 Of course, I used more canned ingredients back then and less fresh ingredients but my culinary skills have come a long way since 1982.
 Today, I’m taking his skillet dinner which he started finished in the oven and turning it into a quick and simple meal for my crock pot.
 This is a favorite in our family for lazy weekends or busy mornings before I head to work.
-Since it only needs 3 or 4 hours on low, it’s not one to be simmered all day but is perfect for those days you have a list of errands that goes on forever.
+Since it only needs 3 or 4 hours on low, it’s not one to be simmered all day but is perfect for those days you have a list of errands that go on forever.

 Hungry for more Burger Recipes?
 Bite into these:

-- Skillet Salisbury Steak
+Crock Pot Salisbury Steak

 - Hamburger Mix